Where Do Humans Look When Demonstrating to Robots? Human Gaze Behavior in Pick-and-Place Tasks Across Demonstration Devices: Proposed Method

-\textbf{Instruction:} Participants first perform the task with only high-level task instructions.
-In a second condition, they receive additional gaze-relevant instructions directing their attention toward task-relevant objects (for example, look at the \textit{target} during the pick phase and \textit{destination} during the place phase).
-This evaluates whether simple verbal instruction can help align gaze with task-relevant cues.
+\textbf{Instruction:} Participants first perform the task with only high-level task instructions across all devices.
+They then receive additional gaze-relevant instructions directing their attention to task objects (for example, look at the \textit{target} during the pick phase and \textit{destination} during the place phase).
+This gaze-relevant instruction allows us to examine whether simple verbal guidance can mitigate potential device-induced shifts in gaze behavior.